jaccomoc/jactl/docs/pages/language-guide.md

 ### Floating Point

 In Jacsal, by default, floating point numbers are represented by the `Decimal` type and numeric literals that have a decimal point will be interpreted as Decimal numbers.

 Decimal numbers are represented internally using the Java `BigDecimal` class.
-This means that we avoid the problems of trying to store base 10 numbers inexactly using a binary floating point representation and makes Jacsal a language suitable for manipulating monetary values.
+This avoids the problems of trying to store base 10 numbers inexactly using a binary floating point representation.

-> The maximum number of decimal places that Jacsal will keep for `BigDecimal` values is
-> configurable and defaults to `20`.
-See [JacsalContext](jacsal_context) for more details.

 Jacsal also offers the ability to use native floating point numbers by using the type `double` (which corresponds to the Java type `double`) for situations where preformance is more important than having exact values.